 Harvard Kennedy School of Government

 Master of Public Policy

 BA in Engineering Science

 Combining multi-disciplinary expertise with extensive claims analyses, The Brattle Group provides testimony and consulting services related to liabilities arising from mass tort litigation.

-Paul is on the Board of GallopNYC, an organization that offers therapeutic horsemanship programs to children and adults with disabilities and special needs.
+Paul is a former Board member and member of the Council of Advisors of GallopNYC, an organization that offers therapeutic horsemanship programs to children and adults with disabilities and special needs.
 Additional information about the organization and Paul’s involvement is available in this video.